briancrink/accessedu/documentation/addendum/adherence.md

 rich student data in measuring qualitative soft skills in students.

-Quickly I realized the unethical path the project was heading down, as measuring student cognitive ability among other soft skills would be gamed in the hands of employers and universities.
+Quickly I realized the unethical path the project was heading down, as measuring student cognitive ability among other soft skills could be gamed in the hands of employers and universities.

 The finding was clear; quantifying human ability to determine opportunty is